LynkerIntel/TNC_dangermond/estimation/readme.md

 # Notes

 Streamflow is compared/optmized using natrualized stream flows at a montly time scale (found in `tnc_hf/model_flows.parquet`).
 These flow values are in units of ft^3/sec (CFS).

+> [!NOTE]
+> `realization.json` and `routing.yaml` are currently setup for a one month simulation for testing purposed, these will change as the simulation periods are honed in.